Skip to main content

 Collections Basics

-Data is stored in Collections as key-value pairs, where the key is a unique identifier for some data (like a UUID, or timestamp).
-The value is always a string - although JSON objects will be automatically serialized to a string using the Collections API.
+Data is stored as key-value pairs, where the key is a unique identifier for some data (like a UUID, or timestamp).
+The value is always saved as a string (although you can pass JSON-compatible objects directly, which will be automatically serialized by the Collections API).

 Keys can be fetched in bulk and filtered by pattern.
 For example, the pattern 2024* will match all keys which start with 2024.
 Designing keys to have an efficient sort order is critical for high-volume Collections applications.